DGreegman/NETS/README.md

 - **Testing:** `Jest` (or no testing framework)

 This ensures that every feature of the CLI is tested on every platform, giving you high confidence that the tool is working as expected.

+## API Documentation with Swagger

+NETS can automatically set up Swagger for your project, providing you with interactive API documentation out of the box.
+When you enable this feature, the following will be configured:

+-   **Swagger UI:** A beautiful, interactive API documentation UI will be available at `/api-docs`.
+-   **Swagger JSDoc:** The project will be configured to use `swagger-jsdoc` to generate the OpenAPI specification from JSDoc comments in your code.
+-   **Sample Documentation:** A sample route will be documented to show you how to get started.

 ## Usage

 To create a new project, run the following command in your terminal: